GASCUK/OpenStreetMap-ArcGIS/README.md

 ##Description

 The style file contains symbols for four distinct scale levels.
 Each zoom level groups one or more of the display levels from OpenStreetMap.

+Zoom 1: levels 0-10
+Zoom 2: levels 11-12
+Zoom 3: levels 13-15
+Zoom 4: levels 16-19

 The following images are examples of how the layers look.
 There have been a number of changes to the layers that will be reflected in future updates.

 #####Level 3
 ![Level 3](https://raw.githubusercontent.com/GASCUK/OpenStreetMap-ArcGIS/master/Images/Zoom3.jpg)